-Last week I asked for some comments on how web development got more complex in my opinion and I got great feedback1.
+Last week I asked for some comments on how web development got more complex in my opinion and I got great feedback.
 It’s great to see a good discussion as the outcome, and I say “thank you” for all your support – whether financially or some kind words you sent me via email.
 Have a great weekend y’all!

 Further Reading on SmashingMag:

-- MUD: Minimum Usable Design2
+- MUD: Minimum Usable Design

-- Streamlining Mobile Interactions4
+- Streamlining Mobile Interactions

 - Here’s bad news.
-Again, a very bad Flash security vulnerability has been found5, and there’s no fix on the way yet — apart from uninstalling Flash.
+Again, a very bad Flash security vulnerability has been found, and there’s no fix on the way yet — apart from uninstalling Flash.
 If you can’t do that, please use click-to-play and be very careful.
 You might also want to tell your friends about this problem.
 Let’s hope Adobe will supply a fix soon.

-- Cody Lindley’s massive efforts resulted in a great resource for folks who are new to our industry: The Front-end Handbook6 is an open and free book about how to get started in the web industry.
+- Cody Lindley’s massive efforts resulted in a great resource for folks who are new to our industry: The Front-end Handbook is an open and free book about how to get started in the web industry.
 It not only shares the basic technological aspects but also business and social advice.

 Concepts & Design

-- The founders of Teehan+Lax, now at Facebook, shared a massive set of iOS9 GUI templates7 which you can use for free with Photoshop or Sketch (only for mock-ups though, according to the license).
+- The founders of Teehan+Lax, now at Facebook, shared a massive set of iOS9 GUI templates which you can use for free with Photoshop or Sketch (only for mock-ups though, according to the license).

 - Jack Franklin started reflecting on the state of front-end tooling after a conference attendee asked him why he uses all those tools in his stack.
 Interesting thoughts with some very good advice on using what we feel comfortable with.

 - I often stumble across browser extensions that are very cool.
 However, a lot of them are Chrome-only, so as a Firefox user I often get neglected.
 Luckily, Firefox changed its extension ecosystem to use WebExtensions, which makes it super easy to convert a Chrome to a Firefox extension.